waqaskanju/modular_books/README.md

 # Sample Book Link

 This Repo is for creating books repository.
+This repo contain a library app.
+Which add and delete books using modules in JavaScript.
+Item are managed in local storage.
+It was one of the task in MIcroverse Curriculum

 ## Built With